 Taylor Big Baby

 Taylor is among the most respected guitar brands in the world.
-Most of their instruments cost over a thousand dollars, and they are worth every penny.
-The Big Baby is a Taylor model that has become legendary in its own right.
-It’s affordable, well made, and sounds fantastic.
+Most of their instruments cost over a thousand dollars, and they are it.
+But, like Martin, they do give us a few affordable options worth consideration.

 The Big Baby is slightly smaller than a standard-size dreadnought, 15/16 size according to Taylor.
 Like many Taylor guitars, it has a Sitka Spruce top which allows good volume and adds a punchiness to the tone.
 The back and sides are Sepele laminate, not solid wood.